Stefan-Wolff/dqm-pipeline/README.md

     options:
-      -h                               show this help message and exit -m METRICS [METRICS ...]         names of metrics to run -c CHAIN                         the source data related to the transformation chain
+      -h                               show this help message and exit -m METRICS [METRICS ...]         names of metrics to run, default: run all -c CHAIN                         the source data related to the transformation chain, default: initial

 Run a data quality measurement of specific metrics, i. e. `python3 analyze.py -m NotNull`.
 The following metrics are implemented: